TaitoUnited/taito-cli/docs/manual/03-usage.md

 #### Customizing taito-cli

-If file `~/.taito/install.sh` exists (TODO), it will be run inside Taito CLI container as root during `taito --upgrade`.
+If file `~/.taito/install.sh` exists (TODO), it will be run inside Taito CLI container as root during `taito upgrade`.
 You can use it to install additional tools to your Taito CLI container, or to make some personal customizations to Taito CLI behavior.
 Note that `/install` directory of Taito CLI image contains some reusable install scripts that you can also use in your `install.sh`.

 You can also use Docker Hub or some other registry to build and distribute a custom Taito CLI image that is dependent on one of the official Taito CLI images.
 This way you can make a customized Taito CLI image for your organization, or for your CI/CD pipeline.